-Posts Tagged ‘IE6’
+Posts and Pages Tagged ‘IE6’

-The joys of IE6 Last updated:20 March 2010
+The joys of IE6 Last updated:29 October 2010

-IE6 logo Find myself in an interesting situation at the moment – enforced usage of IE6 at work.
+Find myself in an interesting situation at the moment – enforced usage of IE6 at work.
 Good reasons for this of course, one application used in this organisation will only work with IE6.
 Quite a common situation.

 What’s interesting is what doesn’t work in IE6 – including two websites for web design agencies I was looking at last week.
 One of these actually said that their site didn’t work in IE6 and told me to upgrade my browser (I can’t), and the other one just broke (badly) in IE6.
 Another different site I viewed on the same day used transparent pngs, which aren’t natively supported by IE6.
 Update: Found another two web design agencies whose pages break in IE6 this week – and these were New Media Age Top 100 agencies as well.